rackerlabs/design-system/_docs/style/text-conventions/text-conventions.md

 layout: docs
 category: Style
 usage: >
   Use these user interface (UI) text conventions if you are a designer, developer, or contributor of content in Rackspace UIs.
-These UI text guidelines ensure that a Rackspace UI is usable, consistent, and concise.
+These conventions ensure that a Rackspace UI is usable, consistent, and concise.
 status: stable
 resource: true
 last-modified: 2018-06-06